rookiehb/rookiehb/README.md

 😄 I am a senior undergraduate majoring in electronic information engineering at Zhejiang University.

-🌱 I’m interested in building ML systems reliably deployed in real-world scenarios
+🌱 I’m interested in building ML systems reliably deployed in real-world scenarios.

 📫 You can find more information on my homepage: https://rookiehb.github.io/